 If all the above methods don’t work, your only other option is to scrape hard at the area with a putty knife until most of the adhesive is removed.

-Use a putty knife to patch up any holes or gouges with a joint compound.
+For repairs, you can use a putty knife to patch holes or gouges with a joint compound.
 Then, sand the area smoothly and repaint as necessary.

 A drywall surface is often tricky to work with electric sanders.
 You can use a sander to remove liquid nails Fuze from your drywall, but it’s not the best method.